shaniber/pathfinder_characters/Carobadanten.md

 				Casting: 1 standard action
 				Duration: instantaneous
 				Range: touch
-				Components V, S, M (an onyx gem worth at least 25 gp per Hit Die of the undead)
+				Components V, S, M (an onyx gem worth at least 25 gp per HD of the undead)
 				SR: no
 				Effect: This spell turns corpses into undead skeletons or zombies that obey your spoken commands.
 				Target: one or more corpses touched